TritonDataCenter/sdc-cloudapi/docs/index.md

 # Images

-An [image](#image-description) contains the software packages that will be available on newly-provisioned machines.
-In the case of virtual machines, the image also includes the operating system.
+An [image](#image-description) contains the software packages that will be available on newly-provisioned instance.
+In the case of hardware virtual machines, the image also includes the operating system.

 ## ListImages (GET /:login/images)

 Provides a list of images available in this datacenter.

-Note: Currently, *docker* images are not included in this endpoint's responses.
+Note: Currently, *Docker* images are not included in this endpoint's responses.
 You must use `docker images` against the [docker](https://apidocs.joyent.com/docker) service for this datacenter.